hudso1898/seng-group15/tw7.md

 This is my page for the lab for Thursday Week 7.

-I enjoy hiking and escape rooms.
+I enjoy hiking and escape rooms!